 A sole sourced procurement is an acquisition of goods or services which restricts the University to a single vendor or brand.
-The department must provide written justification that the vendor is sole sourced, and therefore exempt from the bidding requirement.
+The department must provide written justification that the vendor is a sole source, and therefore exempt from the bidding requirement.
 Justification letters should not be provided by the vendors whose equipment or services are being considered.
-Departments cannot treat a vendor as sole sourced simply because they prefer a specific vendor or brand if there are other viable options.
+Departments cannot treat a vendor as a sole source simply because they prefer a specific vendor or brand if there are other viable options.